chainwayxyz/toy-bitvm-rs/README.md

 cargo run --bin verifier
 ```

-Start the prover binary with the following command:
+Start the prover binary with the following command in another terminal:
 ```
 cargo run --bin prover
 ```